pylelab/USalign/readme.txt

    2019/02/09: Fixed asymmetric alignment bug.
-   2019/03/17: Added the -cp option for circular permutation 2019/03/27: Added the -mirror option for mirror structure alignment
+   2019/03/17: Added the -cp option for circular permutation 2019/03/27: Added the -mirror option for mirror structure alignment 2019/04/25: The RNA-align algorithm was published by Bioinformatics
 ===============================================================================

 =========================